Vortioxetine

 Are there any risks of taking vortioxetine during pregnancy?

 Vortioxetine is quite a new drug and its use in pregnancy has not been well-studied.
-There is no evidence to suggest that it can harm the baby, but ongoing data collection is ideally required.
+There is no evidence to suggest that it can harm your baby but more information is ideally required.

-Vortioxetine is related to a group of drugs called SSRIs and so may have similar effects on the baby.
+Vortioxetine is related to SSRI antidepressants and so may have similar effects on the baby.
 SSRIs are commonly taken during pregnancy.
-While some studies have shown that SSRI use in pregnancy may slightly increase the chance of heart problems in the baby, other studies do not support this.
-Even if there is a small effect, it is clear that most women taking an SSRI will have a baby with a normal heart.
+While some studies have shown that SSRI use in pregnancy may slightly increase the chance of heart problems in the baby, it is clear that most women taking an SSRI will have a baby with a normal heart.

 Women taking vortioxetine in pregnancy will usually be advised to have a hospital delivery.
 This is because:

-• Drugs like vortioxetine can sometime cause short-term withdrawal symptoms in the newborn baby.
-Observation of the baby for a short while after birth may be needed.
+• Drugs like vortioxetine can sometime cause short-term withdrawal symptoms in your newborn baby.
+Observation of your baby for a short time after birth may be needed.

-• Rarely, SSRI use in pregnancy can cause a problem in the baby where blood flow to the lungs is too high.
+• Rarely, SSRI use in pregnancy can cause a problem where blood flow to your newborn baby’s lungs is too high.
 This is called persistent pulmonary hypertension of the newborn (PPHN).
-Around one in every 300 babies whose mother takes an SSRI may develop PPHN.
-Because vortioxetine is similar to SSRIs, as a precaution, the baby will be checked for breathing problems by a midwife or paediatrician.
+Because vortioxetine is similar to SSRIs, as a precaution, your baby will be checked for breathing problems by a midwife or paediatrician.

 Alternatives